 On September 14, 2017, Indivior initiated a lawsuit against Alvogen Pine Brook LLC ("Alvogen") asserting infringement of the '454 patent.
-On February 7, 2018, the Company and Indivior filed an Amended Complaint, adding us as a plaintiff and asserting infringement of the '221 patent.
-On April 3, 2018, the Company and Indivior initiated a separate lawsuit against Alvogen asserting infringement of the '305 patent.
+On February 7, 2018, we and Indivior filed an Amended Complaint, adding us as a plaintiff and asserting infringement of U.S. Patent No. 9,855,221 (the "'221 patent").
+On April 3, 2018, we and Indivior initiated a separate lawsuit against Alvogen asserting infringement of the '305 patent.
 On May 29, 2018, the cases were consolidated.
-On February 26, 2019, the court granted the parties' agreed stipulation to drop the '221 patent from the case.
-On January 9, 2020, the court entered a stipulated order of non-infringement of the '305 patent based on the court's claim construction ruling.
-The Company and Indivior preserved the rights to appeal the claim construction ruling.
+On February 26, 2019, the Court granted the parties' agreed stipulation to drop the '221 patent from the case.
+On January 9, 2020, the Court entered a stipulated order of non-infringement of the '305 patent based on the Court's claim construction ruling, and we and Indivior preserved our rights to appeal the claim construction ruling.

 On November 21, 2019, Alvogen filed an amended answer and counterclaims asserting monopolization, attempted monopolization, and conspiracy to monopolize against us and Indivior under federal and New Jersey antitrust laws.
-The court denied the Company's motion to dismiss Alvogen's counterclaims on August 24, 2020.
+The court denied our motion to dismiss Alvogen's counterclaims on August 24, 2020.
 On November 2, 2020, Alvogen filed a second amended answer and counterclaims, removing its allegations of monopolization and attempted monopolization against us and asserting only conspiracy to monopolize against us.
 Fact discovery on Alvogen's antitrust counterclaims concluded on January 29, 2021.
-Expert discovery concluded on October 8, 2021, and dispositive motions were filed on October 26, 2021.
+Expert discovery is ongoing and is scheduled to continue through the beginning of August 2021.
+Dispositive motions are currently due August 27, 2021.
 There is no trial date set.
-The Company is not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate or range of estimates of the possible outcome or losses, if any, in this matter.
+We are not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate or range of estimates of the possible outcome or losses, if any, in this matter.